trade-tariff/download-CDS-files/README.md

 #### Connectivity to download server

-- domain=root domain from which to download GZIP files
+- DOMAIN=root domain from which to download GZIP files
-- client_secret=STRING
+- CLIENT_SECRET=STRING
-- client_id=STRING
+- CLIENT_ID=STRING

 #### Data